asumansuenbuel/rose-api-nodejs-client/doc/README.md

 - integrate Rose into their NodeJs code on source code basis, and/or
 - use the command line interface to apply Rose's code-generation functionality on local files.

-We don't want to explain the principles of Rose(-Studio) here in detail, please refer to [this document]() for further explanation.